-- From the left navigation, click Split, and select the desired feature flag.
+- From the left navigation, click Feature flag, and select the desired flag.

-- Click the matcher type list, which is the second one from the left.
+- Click the matcher type list, which is the second from the left.

-- Select is in Split as the matcher type.
-Select Split… appears in the next list.
+- Select is in feature flag as the matcher type.
+Select the feature flag that appears in the next list.

-- Click the Select Split… list and scroll or search to select the feature flag name.
+- Click the Select feature flag… list and scroll or search to select the feature flag name.

 As you begin to utilize the dependency matcher, you see the following:

-- Environments & traffic types.
+- Environments and traffic types.
 The dependency matcher does not allow you to depend on another environment's condition or target across traffic types.

 - Circular dependencies.
 Split prevents you from creating a direct circular dependency by not displaying those feature flags that create a circular dependency.

 - Attributes.
-If split B has split A as a dependency then the getTreatment call for split B must pass all the customer attributes needed to evaluate split A. Split B's syntax modal displays all the attributes needed to make the evaluation successful.
+If feature flag B has feature flag A as a dependency then the getTreatment call for flag B must pass all the customer attributes needed to evaluate flag A. Feature flag B's syntax modal displays all the attributes needed to make the evaluation successful.

 - Deleting.
-You cannot remove a feature flag from an environment or delete a split if additional splits depend on that feature flag for their evaluation.
+You cannot remove a feature flag from an environment or delete a feature flag if additional feature flags depend on that feature flag for their evaluation.